 Cable & Sons

 Cable & Sons was incorporated in 1923 with Louis S. Roemer listed as President.
 During the 1920’s, the firm was a part of the United Piano Corporation, and they had additional factories in Norwalk, Ohio.
-In 1927, the large Lester Piano Company bought controlling interest in the United Piano Corporation, which included the Cable & Sons name, and Lester continued to build pianos under the Cable & Sons name until about 1936.
+In 1927, The Lester Piano Company bought controlling interest in the United Piano Corporation, which included the Cable & Sons name.
+Lester continued to build pianos under the Cable & Sons name until about 1936.

-Early 20th Century Advertisement For The Cable & Sons Piano Company, New York
+Early 20th Century Advertisements For The Cable & Sons Piano Company, New York